ROUND in Excel

-Return Value: The ROUND function in excel returns a numeric value.
+Return Value: The ROUND function returns a numeric value.

-- The ROUND function in Excel works by rounding the numbers 1-4 down and rounding the numbers 5-9 up.
+- The ROUND formula in Excel works by rounding the numbers 1-4 down and rounding the numbers 5-9 up.

 - You can use the ROUND function in excel for rounding numbers to a specified level of precision.
 ROUND can be used for rounding to the right or left of the decimal point.

 The ROUND in excel follows the general math rules for rounding the numbers.
-In this Excel Round Function, the number to the right of the rounding digit will determine whether the number should be rounded upwards or downwards.
-The rounding digit is considered to be the last significant digit after the number is rounded and it also gets changed which depends on whether the digit that is following it is less or greater than 5.
+In this Round Function, the number to the right of the rounding digit will determine whether the number should be rounded upwards or downwards.
+The rounding digit is considered to be the least significant digit after the number is rounded, and it also gets changed, which depends on whether the digit that is following it is less or greater than 5.

 - In case the digit to the right of the rounding digit is 0,1,2,3, or 4, the rounding digit will not be changed, and the number will be rounded down.